On this page:

 Entitlement volumes

-The bulk entitlement volume for a source bulk entitlement will include the volumes supplied to delivery entitlement holders and other primary entitlement holders specified in the source bulk entitlement.
+The bulk entitlement volume for a source bulk entitlement will include the volumes supplied to delivery bulk entitlement holders and other primary entitlement holders specified in the source bulk entitlement.
 To account for this, primary entitlements are presented inset as a part of the source bulk entitlement.

 Note that the volume of usage, loss and water harvested for small catchment dams is an estimate based on a small catchment dam interception model.